The Center for Visual and Performing Arts opened in August 2014. Dedication ceremonies will take place on October 24, 2014, during Homecoming Weekend.

-The plan for new facilities in the arts was developed by BOORA architects, a Portland, Oregon-based firm with extensive experience in the arts and higher education, and a passionate commitment to simple, beautiful, sustainable and human-focused design.
-The College will pursue LEED certification and follow best practices for sustainability in the design of this facility, which is projected to cost $22 million.
+The plan for the facility was developed by BOORA architects, a Portland, Oregon-based firm with extensive experience in the arts and higher education, and a passionate commitment to simple, beautiful, sustainable and human-focused design.
+The College has achieved LEED Gold certification and followed best practices for sustainability in the design of this facility, which cost $22 million.

-The plan calls for creation of a visual and performing arts building in the south of campus.
-The project claims a definitive central home for the arts at Earlham, transforms the south campus, and serves as an invitation and an inspiration to every member of the community.
+The Center is located immediately south of Runyan Center, and is the central home for the arts at Earlham, transforming the south campus, and serves as an invitation and an inspiration to every member of the community.

 Features include significantly updated, upgraded and expanded facilities and resources for every program in the arts: